fzzzy/todomanager/README.md

 Frontend (React):
-x Create a user interface using React to interact with the backend API. x Implement functionality to list tasks, create new tasks, update existing tasks, and delete tasks.
-Use proper state management techniques and keep the UI responsive.
+x Create a user interface using React to interact with the backend API. x Implement functionality to: x list tasks x create new tasks x update existing tasks x delete tasks x Use proper state management techniques and keep the UI responsive.
 BONUS: Write a unit test for your frontend components using Jest or any other testing library of your choice.